SolidWallOfCode/libswoc/doc/code/TextView.en.rst

    `Test code for example <https://github.com/SolidWallOfCode/libswoc/blob/master/src/unit_tests/ex_TextView.cc#L66>`__.

-If :arg:`value` was :literal:`bob  ,dave, sam` then :arg:`token` would be successively :literal:`bob`, :literal:`dave, :literal:`sam`.
+If :arg:`value` was :literal:`bob  ,dave, sam` then :arg:`token` would be successively :literal:`bob`, :literal:`dave`, :literal:`sam`.
 After :literal:`sam` was extracted :arg:`value`
 would be empty and the loop would exit. :arg:`token` can be empty in the case of adjacent commas, a trailing comma, or commas separated only by whitespasce.
-Note that no memory allocation is done because each view is a pointer in to :arg:`value`.
+Note no memory allocation is done because each view is a pointer in to :arg:`value`.
 Because the size is contained in the view there is no need to put nul characters in the source string as would be done by :code:`strtok` and therefore this can be used on constant source strings.

 Key / Value Example
 -------------------